Lake Tahoe’s Mountain Biking Guide – 4 Of Our Favorite Trails To Ride

 By: Alex Silgalis

 Did you know mountain biking started in California?
 Yup!
-As the sport gained popularity in the late 70’s, these rowdy individuals began to descend upon Lake Tahoe.
+As the sport gained popularity in the late 70’s, these rowdy individuals began to embrace biking at Lake Tahoe.
 While the original “pedal pushers” rode iron steeds weighing in at close to fifty pounds with little to no shocks, we’re now very fortunate that the technology has made the sport more welcoming AND enjoyable.
 If you’re looking to turn up the volume in the adrenaline category, consider trying one of these Lake Tahoe mountain bike trails.

 When picking your first trail to try, there’s a few things to consider: Is it easy to navigate?
 Smooth for the most part?
 Great scenic views?
 Powerline checks all these boxes and then some.
 Starting off of Ski Run Boulevard, it parallels Pioneer Trail, winding through a well maintained pine forest.
 With some easy banked turns, a few gradual climbs, and two seasonal stream crossings, it gives beginners a taste of what to expect if you get into mountain biking.
 Top it off with views of Mt.
 Tallac, and you got yourself a fun day.